 The idea with a prospect is to “peel the onion” by following each prospect's answer with a slightly deeper question.
 You want to be sure that you get to the prospect's “hot button” before suggesting the next step.
 If you suggest the next step too early, the prospect will say, “let me call you after the holidays,” “let me think about that,” “I will call you next month.”

 And expect that some very good prospects will need to be kept warm for weeks or months.
-You must have a newsletter or other drip marketing tool so that the prospect you meet today stays warm until he is ready to act.
+You must have a newsletter or other drip marketing tool so that the leads you meet today stays warm until he is ready to act.
 You must stay “top of the mind” so they do not take their business elsewhere.

 Client confidentiality is the principle that an institution or individual should not reveal information about their clients to a third party without the consent of the client or a clear legal reason.
 SeniorLeads respects this right of our clients, and will never give out personal contact information to a third party without express consent.
 Comments posted on this site are used with expressed consent, and agreement that personally identifiable information will not be divulged.